heroandtn3/SlidePuzzleGenerator/README.md

 Download `.jar` files from [here](https://github.com/heroandtn3/SlidePuzzleGenerator/releases) then add to your class path.

-Add to your GWT module file:
+To use with GWT, add to your GWT module file:

 `<inherits name="com.bh.slidepuzzle.SlidePuzzleGenerator"/>`